-CB1 Receptor - are typically found in the brain and throughout the nervous system.
-Cannabinoids that target these receptors can have an effect on motor learning, coordination, pain modulation and metabolism.
+CB1 Receptor - typically found in the brain and throughout the nervous system and can have an effect on motor learning, coordination, pain modulation and metabolism.

 CB2 receptors - primarily found in the immune system, as well as on our skin, and thus are thought to act in a primarily protective role.

 These are responsible for breaking down endocannabinoids.
 There are two main enzymes responsible for this:

 fatty acid amide hydrolase, which breaks down AEA (Anandamide)

 monoacylglycerol acid lipase, which breaks down 2-AG (2- arachidonoylglycerol)

 How does CBD support your Endocannabinoid System?
 Since the discovery of CBD in the 1940s many studies have been conducted to understand its benefits and how it works in the body.
 Although the safety and benefits of CBD have been proven, the exact mechanisms that it acts on are still being discovered.
 We know that CBD interacts with different receptors throughout the body, such as Serotonin (regulates mood) and Vanilloid receptors (regulates pain, inflammation) but when it comes to your ECS, CBD doesn't directly bind to the cannabinoid receptors.
 New research is showing that CBD actually influences them in an indirect way.
 Instead of binding directly to CB1 & CB2 receptors, it is believed that CBD works by preventing endocannabinoids (Anandamide & 2- AG) from being broken down, in turn increasing the levels of endocannabinoids in the body.
 Slowing down the breakdown of your body's endocannabinoids has a significant impact on your health.